New York State Banner

 Areas open: Western, Northeastern, Lake Champlain and Southeastern Waterfowl Zones

-Season dates: March 11 - April 15, 2010
+Season dates: January 16 - April 15

-Bag limits: 15 snow geese per day, no possession limit
+Bag limits: 25 snow geese per day, no possession limit

 Non-toxic shot: required

-Requirements to participate: current small game hunting privileges, federal duck stamp and registration in New York's Harvest Information Program (HIP).
+Requirements to participate: current hunting privileges, federal duck stamp and registration in New York's Harvest Information Program (HIP).
 NO special permit is required but participants must provide harvest information if requested by DEC.

 Snow Goose Population and Harvest Trends

-Snow Goose Population Trend 1965-2009
+Greater Snow Goose Population Estimates, 1965-2015

 International Concern

 Concern about the overabundance of snow geese has been growing for years.
 An international "Arctic Goose Habitat Working Group" concluded in 1998 that action was needed to limit the greater snow goose population.
 A goal of 500,000 birds has since been established for the Atlantic Flyway.
 However, it took more than a decade to fully implement the recommendations of this group.

-In November 2008, the U.S. Fish and Wildlife Service finalized rules establishing a Conservation Order and allowing the use of special hunting methods to increase the harvest of light geese across the country.
-Similar regulations have been in place in many Midwestern states and Canadian Provinces, including Quebec, since 1999.
-Harvest of light geese has more than doubled in those areas and the population growth rate has been reduced.
 Now, New York waterfowl hunters will be able to participate in this conservation effort.

+• In November 2008, the U.S. Fish and Wildlife Service finalized rules establishing a Conservation Order and allowing the use of special hunting methods to increase the harvest of light geese across the country.

-Regulations for 2010
+Regulations

 Hunting Snow Geese